pishleback/Algebraeon/README.md

 ## What to work on?

 If you're unsure what you could do to help:
- - Have a look through the issue tracker for unassigned issues.
+ - Have a look through the issue tracker for unassigned issues and leave a comment.
  - Ask in the discord server.

 ## Changing the code-base